MS Artificial

 College of Computer Sciences & Information Systems

-Course Detail
+Program Detail

 The MS in Artificial Intelligence program offers students a strong base of essential skills and knowledge that are vital for adapting to the swift shifts occurring in this dynamic field.
 This AI degree curriculum lays the groundwork and advanced proficiencies in the fundamental principles and technologies underpinning AI.
 These include logic, knowledge representation, probabilistic models, and machine learning.
 Students have the opportunity to delve into specific areas through specialized courses, such as computer vision, remote sensing, and natural language processing.
 Artificial Intelligence stands as a rapidly evolving and demanding domain, poised to be a major driving force across various industries in the immediate future.
-The transformative impacts it introduces are becoming increasingly evident, whether it’s in the functionality of smartphones or the imminent realization of self-driving vehicles.
+The transformative impacts it introduces are becoming increasingly evident, whether it is in the functionality of smartphones or the imminent realization of self-driving vehicles.

 • Proficiency in advanced coding using a high-level programming language (such as Python or C++).